 Mary Dreher has over 30 years of experience in Business Management, Bookkeeping, Accounting, and Tax Preparation.
 She has worked with private companies and non-profit organizations.
 Her experience includes accounting, auditing, program monitors, contract management and supervision of finance staff and departments.
 Mary has found the non-profit sector the most rewarding of the work environments she has experienced.
 Mary received her training from the University of Denver and continued at the Extended University of Arizona.
 Mary has been the Chief Financial Officer and Chief Operations Officer for Old Pueblo Community Services and the Director of Finance for the Tucson Pima Arts Council, United Cerebral Palsy and Tucson Hebrew Academy.
-Ms. Dryer oversees all financial operations and financial compliance activities for Compass Affordable Housing.
-She supervises staff and all day to day activities.
+Ms. Dreher oversees all financial operations and financial compliance activities for Compass Affordable Housing.
+She supervises staff and all financial day to day activities.
 In her spare time, she enjoys traveling and collecting U.S. coins and currency.

-Christe LePeau, Program Manager
+Marti Vender, Program Manager

-Becky Peters, Community Housing Specialist
+Jody Steehler, Community Housing Specialist

-Jody Thompson Steehler graduated with her Bachelor’s Degree in English, from the University of Arizona Honors College as a single mother.
-It was during this time that she navigated through the numerous components of assistance programs and gained a personal knowledge of what it is like for many facing similar situations in the community.
-After working with the University of Arizona Area Health Education Centers and the University of Arizona Inteprofessional Education Program, she has come to understand that the non-profit community is where she can best serve others.
+Jody Steehler graduated with her Bachelor’s Degree in English, from the University of Arizona Honors College as a single mother.
+It was during this time that she navigated through the numerous components of assistance programs and gained personal knowledge of what it is like for many facing similar situations in the community.
+After working with the University of Arizona Area Health Education Centers and the University of Arizona Interprofessional Education Program, she has come to understand that the non-profit community is where she can best serve others.
 Jody has also been the managerial editor of an independent press, has had literary work of her own published and has lived in Los Angeles, San Francisco, Seattle, and parts of Ohio.

-Hannah Shilling, Tenant Services Specialist
+Ashley Blair Thomas, Tenant Services Specialist